 2. Don’t Overpack

 Instead, pack as little as possible.
 The act of traveling itself will mess with your home routines, so trying to preserve all of them isn’t going to work anyway.
-It will just lead to frustration and sore arms.
+It will just lead to frustration and a sore neck.

-The great part about traveling is everywhere you go, children live there.
 If you find you’re missing something you need, you can always buy it at your destination.
-You do need to be a bit careful with this rule when visiting less-developed countries, but most places you would take your kids will probably have the essentials you need to care for them.
+It may be a bit more difficult in less-developed countries, but most places you would take your kids will probably have the essentials you need to care for them.

 Bottom Line: The less you bring, the easier it is to pack, the less you have to carry, and the more room you have for souvenirs.

-When you arrive in a new place, you’ll want to go straight to your lodging, drop off bags, and give kids a chance to rest if necessary.
-This is especially true if it’s been a long journey to get to your destination.
+When you arrive in a new place, you’ll want to go straight to your lodging, drop off bags, and give the kids a chance to rest.
+This is especially true if it’s been a long travel day.
+So prebooking your accommodations is important.

-You should know where you’re staying before you arrive.
-If you want a bit of flexibility in location, book the first night or 2 ahead of time, and decide where to stay for the rest of the trip once you’re settled.
+If you want a bit of flexibility in location, book the first night or 2 ahead of time and decide where to stay for the rest of the trip once you’re settled.

 Hot Tip: In addition to lodging and flights, items you can book ahead of time include private and public transportation, sightseeing tours, private guides, and tickets for museums, theme parks, and other attractions.
-Book as many as you’re sure you will need ahead of time and you will have more time to relax and enjoy your destination when you get there.
+Prebooking gives you more time to relax and enjoy your destination when you get there.

-Introducing kids to the trip ahead of time is especially important for first-time travelers.
+Introducing kids to the trip plan ahead of time is especially important for first-time travelers.

-When kids are uncomfortable, they aren’t happy.
-If there are too many new things going on, kids tend to get uncomfortable.
+When kids are uncomfortable, they aren’t happy, which can happen if there are too many new things going on.

-Explaining the trip can include telling them what they can expect at the airport, on the plane, and once they arrive at your destination.
-Take this opportunity to go over your expectations for their behavior throughout the trip.
-Detail how they should act on planes, in hotels, and on tours.
+In reviewing the trip plans, your kids will know what to expect, and as a result, will be more comfortable with what’s going on around them.
+This can include telling them what they can expect at the airport, on the plane, and once they arrive at the destination.
+You can even go over your expectations for their behavior throughout the trip.

 Bottom Line: Once your children understand what’s going on, they are less likely to ask questions while you’re trying to take care of travel logistics.
 They will be happier, more comfortable, and excited about what’s coming next.